-Children soak up these practical lessons from a very young age.
+Children learn these lessons from a very young age.
 But they might not start cooperating and sharing before they’re two.
 And they might be three before you see these lessons really being put to use.

-The way kids handle conflict is partly determined by their ages and skill levels.
-Aggressive behaviour is common in young children.
+The way children handle conflict is partly determined by their ages and skill levels.
+For example, it’s common for young children to behave aggressively.
 This usually changes as they grow and learn better ways of resolving conflict.

 Children aged under 2 years: